 A clear well throughout opening paragraph that details the problem you solve and has your prospect sit up and say ‘That’s me!’ is guaranteed to spark their curiosity and have them read on.

-Unfortunately, CV based profiles that talk all about you and your accomplishments won’t entice your prospect to read on.
-Instead, we need to convey key information about you, your skills, your philosophy and what makes you unique, all while keeping the context very much about your prospect.
+Instead, we need to set the context of the profile immediately, allowing our visitor to quickly ascertain what you’re about to talk to them about so they want to stay.
+We want to convey key information about you, your skills, your philosophy and what makes you unique, all while keeping the context very much about your prospect.

 Your profile summary needs to inform and educate.
 It needs to help your prospect go from not knowing they have a problem to need a solution, to realising they definitely have a problem and need to invest in a solution.